 While as a car owner his yellow No. 26 Holly Farms Ford Galaxie driven by Fred Lorenzen in the Dixie 400 at Atlanta (Ga.)
 Motor Speedway on August 7, 1966, was so outlandishly “massaged” – sloped, narrowed and lowered – it was known as the “The Yellow Banana” and it caused NASCAR to begin using body templates during technical inspections.

 Instrumental in 1971 in getting R.J.
 Reynolds Tobacco Co. to invest millions of dollars into NASCAR – which created a tighter, richer and more marketable Winston Cup Series – the popular driver was never a NASCAR Cup Series champion as his get-to-the-front-and-run-all-out driving style often saw his engines blow instead of taking him to victory.
-He won 50 Cup races (including at least one win at every superspeedway of his era) and 47 poles in 313 starts.
+But he won 50 Cup races (including at least one win at every superspeedway of his era) and 47 poles in 313 starts.

 As a car owner, Junior Johnson & Associates’ long list of top drivers won 140 races and 129 poles in 838 events (1966-1995).
 Plus, the Ingle Hollow, North Carolina, operation won six NASCAR Cup Series Championships – three consecutive (1976-1978) with Cale Yarborough and three (1981-1982 & 1985) with Darrell Waltrip, all in factory-backed Chevrolets.